-MOG's principal concern regarding the Maryland petition goes to the fundamental premise of CAA §184(c) - to address the need for additional control measures to bring any area in the OTC into attainment with the ozone NAAQS by the dates required by the CAA.
-In these attached comments, MOG has identified many deficiencies in the Maryland petition, including a complete failure to offer any data that there will be any nonattainment or maintenance concerns anywhere in the OTC by the dates required by the CAA.
-In sharp contrast, MOG demonstrates
+MOG's principal concern regarding the OTC Recommendation goes to the fundamental premise of CAA §184(c) - to address the need for additional control measures to bring any area in the OTR into attainment with the ozone NAAQS by the dates required by the Clean Air Act ("CAA").
+In these attached comments, MOG has identified many deficiencies related to the OTC Recommendation, including a complete failure to offer any data that there will be any nonattainment or maintenance concerns anywhere in the OTR by the dates required by the CAA.
+In sharp contrast, MOG demonstrates in these comments that no portion of the OTR will have any modeled ozone nonattainment monitors in 2023, the appropriate attainment date.